 Gerard Avellaneda studied his BSc in Physics at the Universitat Autònoma de Barcelona, Spain.
 During this time, he focused on the study of Physical Oceanography, doing an internship at the Catalan Institute of Climate Sciences (IC3) and his final degree project at the Institute of Marine Sciences (ICM-CSIC).
 However, being also interested about renewable energies, after graduating in 2015 he decided to study a MSc in Marine Renewable Energies at Heriot-Watt University.

-MSc in Marine Renewable Energy, Heriot-Watt University (at present)
+- MSc in Marine Renewable Energy, Heriot-Watt University

 Professional Qualifications and Memberships: